Key issues of concern to cyclists in Irish road traffic law (RTL) and how to deal with a traffic collision

-Again thanks to our lobbying the government enacted an amending regulation that permits cyclists to undertake (on left) a stationary row of motor vehicles: [S.I.
+Again thanks to lobbying by Cyclist.ie the government enacted an amending regulation that permits cyclists to undertake (on left) a stationary row of motor vehicles: [S.I.
 No. 332/2012 - Road Traffic (Traffic and Parking) (Amendment) (No. 2) Regulations 2012]

 (b) “A pedal cyclist may overtake on the left where vehicles to the pedal cyclist’s right are stationary or are moving more slowly than the overtaking pedal cycle, except where the vehicle to be overtaken—